bigattichouse/llmon_dataset/README.md

 Thinking of maybe doing branches for each major project Apache, Mysql, Sendmail, etc.  Then I could do packages like LAMP (Apache/Mysql/PHP) as branches.
 This way you could pull/merge what you want without needing everything else.

 # TODO
-The `jq` parsing isn't quite what I need, I get `./summarize.sh: line 30: /usr/bin/jq: Argument list too long` errors, which aren't good.
+1. The `jq` parsing isn't quite what I need, I get `./summarize.sh: line 30: /usr/bin/jq: Argument list too long` errors, which aren't good.
 For now it's fine, but I'm sure I'm missing important messages.
 I need to better handle parsing the JSON.
+2. Need to implement chunking to handle larger files (related to #1 above)
+3. Summaries should probably be much shorter and be relevant to troubleshooting, maybe like a bullet list of 5-10 items about the module and how it might cause problems in logs.. this is likely just prompt engineering.
+4. abstract the inference steps to use ollama/openai/llama.cpp/kobold or whatever people want to use.

+For now though - I just want to build the minimum viable product.